Russia–Switzerland relations: Imperial Russia and Switzerland

-Modern Russia and Switzerland
+Russian Federation and Switzerland

 After the dissolution of the Soviet Union, the number of Russian visitors and migrants to Western Europe increased significantly, compared to the Soviet period.
 However, for most of them Switzerland remained somewhat of a flyover country on the way to the more popular Mediterranean destinations.

 The tranquility turned into tragedy on 1 July 2002, when a Bashkirian charter flight collided with a DHL cargo plane just before entering Swiss air space from Germany.
 All 71 people aboard the two aircraft died in the collision.
 Having lost his entire family, Vitaly Kaloyev killed the air traffic controller, Peter Nielsen, whom he deemed responsible for the accident.

 Russia has allegedly sent several spies to Switzerland over the years.
 In 2018, a confidential intelligence report compiled for the Swiss government found that one in four Russian diplomats based in Switzerland is a spy.
 According to the Swiss authorities, this trend has increased since 2022.
+According to the Swiss authorities, Russia has about 80 spies located in Switzerland.

 Russian spies had also allegedly targeted a laboratory in Spiez in 2018 that was testing the nerve agent used on Sergei Skripal.

 In 2020, the Swiss police made the public aware that two "Russian spies", one of whom was disguised as a plumber, had travelled to Davos with diplomatic passports prior to the Annual Meeting.
 The Russian Embassy in Bern denied having carried out "preparatory work" for spying on the World Economic Forum.
+According to NZZ newspaper, "one-fifth" of Russian spies in Europe are based in Switzerland.

 In June 2021, Switzerland hosted the 2021 Russia–United States summit, in Geneva.

+Switzerland hosts several schools linked to Russia on its territory.
+One is named Swiss School for International Relations (SSIR) in Geneva.
+Another well-known school is Le Centre international Lomonosov de l’Université d’Etat de Moscou (CIL).

-Sanctions against Russia 2022
+Sanctions against Russia 2022-2025

-Following the 2022 Russian invasion of Ukraine, Switzerland decided to adopt all EU sanctions against Russia.
+Following the 2022 Russian invasion of Ukraine, Switzerland decided to adopt all E.U. sanctions against Russia.
 According to the Swiss President Ignazio Cassis, the measures were "unprecedented but consistent with Swiss neutrality".
 The administration also confirmed that Switzerland would continue to offer its services to find a peaceful solution in the conflict.
 Switzerland only participates in humanitarian missions and provides relief supplies to the Ukrainian population and neighbouring countries.
 In total, about 870 people and more than 60 companies are subject to Swiss sanctions.
 Switzerland closed its airspace to Russian aircraft in March 2022.
-According to a 2022-security survey, 77% of Swiss feel it is right for Switzerland to support sanctions against Russia.
+According to a 2022-security survey, 77% of Swiss feel it is right for Switzerland to support sanctions against Russia but only 27% support a NATO alliance.
 Switzerland has officially called for the return of Crimea and all occupied Ukrainian territory back to Ukraine.